jeanpierrevanniekerk/TNG_AzureOpenAI_MasteryCourse/README.md

    - Setup the Azure DevOps pipelines and releases.
    - Push Dev notebook to Prod Databricks Environment.
    - Setup scheduling and notification functionalities.

+# MODULE 14 – Advanced Use Cases
+* Getting some exposure to advances Azure OpenAI use cases.
+Theoretical content contained within the slide deck.

+# MODULE 15 – Summary and Conclusion
+* Summarizing the content covered in the Azure OpenAI Mastery course.
+* Discussion potential next steps and how TNG can help expedite Azure OpenAI implementations in your organisation.